This is a part of our Small World series in which we explore a new destination through the eyes of a local.

 Q: How long have you been an Insider?

-Q: So you've also checked out experiences from other NYC Insiders!
-What is the most important thing you can offer for the people who book these experiences?
+Q: What is the most important thing you hope to offer the people who you guide?